 Infrastructure Type Strategic Road Network Lead Responsibility Highways England (HE) is responsible for the operation and stewardship of the strategic road network (SRN) in England on behalf of the Secretary of State for Transport.
 Current Provision The M25 circumnavigates the Southern and Western boundaries of the Borough.
-Known Planned M25 Junction 10/A3 Wisley Interchange Improvement Provision Scheme, the details are set out in Appendix A.

-Future The Council is currently undertaking a Highways Assessment Provision/Local (HA) in consultation with SCC and HE, which will look at Plan Impact the impacts of the Local Plan development on the Strategic Road Network and share modelling information with HE.
+Known Planned M25 Junction 10/A3 Wisley Interchange Improvement Provision Scheme, the details are set out in Appendix A. Future The Council is currently undertaking a Highways Provision/Local Plan Assessment (HA) in consultation with SCC and HE, which Impact will look at the impacts of the Local Plan development on the Strategic Road Network and share modelling information with HE.
 When this work is complete any required future provision will be updated.
 EBC will continue to consult once the exact location and number of new developments is known.
 Key Evidence Base Direct consultation with Highways England EBC Highways Assessment - Not yet Published

-Infractructure Type Local Boad Notwork Infrastructure Type Local Road Network Lead Responsibility SCC is the local Highway Authority for EBC, and is responsible for the maintenance, management and improvement of all publicly adopted highways.
-Current Provision Main Networks: A244 which runs from Walton Bridge, through Walton, A2 and the according to the second from the seco Hersham and Esher to the A3, and then continuing southwards to join the M25 at junction 9.
+Infrastructure Type Local Road Network Lead Responsibility SCC is the local Highway Authority for EBC, and is responsible for the maintenance, management and improvement of all publicly adopted highways.
+Current Provision Main Networks: A244 which runs from Walton Bridge, through Walton, Hersham and Esher to the A3, and then continuing southwards to join the M25 at junction 9.
 A309 which runs from Hampton Court, through the 'Scilly Isles' at Weston Green, and then on through Hinchley Wood to join the A3 at Ditton Hill.
-A245 which runs from Byfleet in the west and Stoke D'Abarran through Cabbarr to join the A2 at Bainabill On the Byfleet in the West and Stoke D'Abarran through Cabbarr to join the A2 at Bainabill On the Byfleet in the West and Stoke D'Abarran through Cabbarr to join the A2 at Bainabill On the Byfleet in the West and Stoke D'Abarran through Cabbarr to join the West and Stoke On the Byfleet in the West and Stoke D'Abarran through Cabbarr to join the West and Stoke On the Byfleet in the West and Stoke On the D'Abernon through Cobham to join the A3 at Painshill.
-A317 which runs through Weybridge town centre, through Addicators, to init the M35 at impostion 11.
-Known Dlannad through Addlestone, to join the M25 at junction 11.
+A245 which runs from Byfleet in the west and Stoke D'Abernon through Cobham to join the A3 at Painshill.
+A317 which runs through Weybridge town centre, through Addlestone, to join the M25 at junction 11.
 Known Planned The Local Transport Strategy (LTS) 2014 sets out the Provision planned highway network upgrades in Elmbridge.
-These F. d schemes are set out in Appendix A. Future The Council, in consultation with SCC has commissioned a Provision/Local Highways Assessment to inform the emerging Local Plan.
-Plan Impact This assessment will utilise the SCC Transport Model and will be split into the following stages:Stage 1 - 2031 Do Minimum (with committed development but without Local Plan allocations) Stage 2 - 2031 Do Something (with committed) development and Local Plan allocations but no mitigation) Stage 3 - 2031 Transport Mitigation (with committed) development and Local Plan allocations and transport mitigation) The purpose of Stage 3 is to identify the transport mitigation measures necessary to accommodate the planned growth or to highlight where growth is not possible.
+These schemes are set out in Appendix A. Future The Council, in consultation with SCC has commissioned a Provision/Local Plan Highways Assessment to inform the emerging Local Plan.
+Impact ring.
+The grant to morn the emerging Lood Flam. mpaot This assessment will utilise the SCC Transport Model and will be split into the following stages: will be split title the following stages.

+Stage 1 - 2031 Do Minimum (with committed development but without Local Plan allocations) Stage 2 - 2031 Do Something (with committed development and Local Plan allocations but no mitigation) Stage 3 - 2031 Transport Mitigation (with committed development and Local Plan allocations and transport mitigation) The purpose of Stage 3 is to identify the transport mitigation measures necessary to accommodate the planned growth or to highlight where growth is not possible.
 This builds on the results from Stages 1 and 2 which will highlight those locations where significant or severe impacts are likely to occur.
-Any future provision required as a result of the Local 1 00001.
-This future provision required as a result of the Local

-Plan, will be included in the updated IDP, and SCC will update the Elmbridge Local Transport Strategy and Forward Plan.
+Any future provision required as a result of the Local Plan, will be included in the updated IDP, and SCC will update the Elmbridge Local Transport Strategy and Forward Plan.
 EBC will continue to consult once the exact location and number of new developments is known.
-Key Evidence Base EBC Highways Assessment - Not yet Published The Local Transport Strategy (LTS) 2014 - https://www.surreycc.gov.uk/roads-and-transport/policies-plans-consultations/transport-plan
+Key Evidence Base EBC Highways Assessment - Not yet Published The Local Transport Strategy (LTS) 2014 - surreycc.gov.uk/roads-and-transport/policies-plans-consultations/transport-plan